- Last updated:

 Similarly to obtaining informed consent from adults, obtaining assent from children is a process and not just a document.
 Research personnel should ensure that the child has all of his or her questions answered and understands the research before agreeing to participate.

 When research procedures include pregnancy testing of minors, research personnel should define a plan for sharing results of positive pregnancy tests, and inform participants and their parents of that plan in the informed consent and/or assent.
-Pregnancy test results should be provided directly to the minor, and parents should be informed only with the minor’s permission or if there is an immediate life-threatening health condition.
+For children 14 and older, pregnancy test results should be provided directly to the minor, and parents should be informed only with the minor’s permission or if there is an immediate life-threatening health condition.

 Learning of an unintended pregnancy can be extremely difficult for both minors and their parents.
 Research personnel are encouraged to consider involving a social worker to help facilitate the discussion between minors and their parents and provide information about available resources.